johann-solo/oliveandmango.github.io/_posts/blog/2017-06-17-santorini.md

   <p>Don't miss a thing on your next visit to one of the most picturesque
   islands you will ever visit</p>
 ---
 This post is a long time coming.
 At least 36 weeks of #omsantorinisaturdays leading up to it.
-Well it's finally here and I'm excited to share more than photos, although there will many of those too!
+Well it's finally here and I'm excited to share more than photos, although there will be many of those too!
 Planning a visit?
 Going back for more than a few short hours of stopping over on a cruise?
 Well I'm sharing a few of the highlights of our trip and some tips so that you don't miss a thing while you visit!
 <br>
 <br>
 {% include image.html